tomtom637/howl/README.md

 A postgresql client and nodejs need to be installed.

-Then we need to install the required packages to have our server running:
+Then we need to install the required packages to have our server running.

+From the root directory (only) we need to execute this command

 ```
 npm i